A. Registration Procedure

 4. Courses taken under the Pass/D/Fail option may not be used to satisfy major or minor requirements, with one exception: a first course taken under the Pass/D/Fail option in a department or program in which a student subsequently declares a major or minor may, with the approval of the department chair or program director, be counted toward major or minor requirements.

-5. Students may elect the Pass/D/Fail option, for a course in which they are already registered, during the add period (i.e., within the first two weeks of the semester).
+5. Students may elect the Pass/D/Fail option, for a course in which they are already registered, during the first four weeks of the semester.
+Students must turn in a completed Pass/D/Fail application by the end of the fourth week of classes.
 The deadline for changing a course from Pass/D/Fail to standard grading is the drop deadline (i.e., the end of the fifth week of the semester).
+Students must email the Registrar's Office with their intent to revoke Pass/D/Fail by the end of the fifth week of classes.

 6. Winter Term: Students may not elect the Pass/D/Fail option for winter term courses which are otherwise offered with standard grading.
 Occasionally the Curriculum Committee gives an instructor permission to offer an entire course as pass/fail or honors/pass/fail; if a student takes one of these courses, it will not count as one of his or her two Pass/D/Fail courses, but it will count toward the total of five courses with non-standard grading a student may count toward graduation.

-7. Monterey Institute and Study Abroad: Students may not elect the Pass/D/Fail option for courses taken abroad or at the Monterey Institute.
-However, courses taken at Monterey Institute or within an approved study abroad program that are offered in their entirety as pass/fail-- including study abroad internships— will not count as one of the two Pass/D/Fail courses, but will count toward the total of five courses with non-standard grading a student may count toward graduation.
+7. Middlebury Institute of International Studies at Monterey (MIIS) and Study Abroad: Students may not elect the Pass/D/Fail option for courses taken abroad or at MIIS.
+However, courses taken at MIIS or within an approved study abroad program that are offered in their entirety as pass/fail—including study abroad internships—will not count as one of the two Pass/D/Fail courses, but will count toward the total of five courses with non-standard grading a student may count toward graduation.

 8. A grade of Pass will not be calculated in the student’s GPA.
 The grades of D and F will be calculated in the GPA.